cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 }
 ```

-In complex thread synchronization scenarios, multiple `Condition` instances may need to be generated for the same lock object.
-The following example implements a fixed-length bounded `FIFO` queue.
+In complex inter-thread synchronization scenarios, it is sometimes necessary to generate multiple `Condition` instances for the same lock object.
+The following example implements a bounded FIFO queue with a fixed length.
 When the queue is empty, `get()` blocks; when the queue is full, `put()` blocks.

 <!-- compile -->